 All private schools are required to have this information pursuant to Florida Statute 1003.22.

 - What documents do you accept for proof of residency?

 We accept copies of the following documents for proof of residency.
 We will need one document from Group A and one document from Group B. Your documents must be current, dated, and the name and the address on both of your documents must match.
-You are welcome to block out sensitive information such as your account balance, but your documents must show the date, name, and residential address.
+You are welcome to block out sensitive information such as account numbers and account balances, but your documents must show the the name and address of the issuer, the date the document was issued, and your name and residential address.
 To protect your identity, we recommend that you mail your documents.
-Proof of residency is required annually.
-You will need to provide one of the documents below to FLVS annually as well.
+Proof of residency is updated annually or as needed.

 Group A Group B For extenuating circumstances, please contact us.

 - Utility bill (gas, water, sewage, electric, phone, cable) dated within the last 30 days (An activation notice for new service may be accepted.)

 - Home purchase contract, including the closing date, with a copy of the deed provided within 60 days of the closing date

 - Rent receipt with name of lessee and contact information

 - Automobile insurance statement